civkit/staking-credentials-spec/60-staking-credentials-archi.md

 ### Redemption Protocol Extensibility

-The Staking Credentials and redemption protocol are both intended to be receptive to extensions that expand the current set of functionalities through new types or modes of Bitcoin financial contracts covered.
-Among them, long-term held contracts based on a timelock exceeding the usual requirements of Lightning payments.
-Another type of flow is the correction of the opening asymmetries in multi-party Lightning channels funding transactions.
+The Staking Credentials and redemption protocols are both designed to be adaptable to extensions that enhance the current set of functionalities by introducing new types or modes of Bitcoin financial contracts coverage.
+Among these are long-term contracts based on a timelock that exceeds the typical requirements of Lightning payments.
+Another potential application is the adjustment of opening asymmetries in multi-party Lightning channel funding transactions.

 ## Deployment Considerations